-If it’s chilly we’ll provide extra equipment.
+If it’s chilly we will provide extra equipment.
 Wetsuits are optional during the summer and

 Dry Land activities

-Please bring clothes you don’t mind getting wet and footwear to wear on the riverside.
+Please bring clothes you don’t mind getting wet and we recommend paddling barefoot.
 Please dress for the weather and try to avoid cotton and jeans that are wet when cold.
 We also recommend bringing a towel and a change of clothes.

 To save you losing out on time at the start of your session we recommend that you arrive suitably dressed for your activity.
-If you are on the water and you finish your session slightly damp (that’s where the fun is!) we do have access to changing rooms, lockers and showers at Phase One Fitness gym.
-(This is just a short 4-minute walk from base.)
+If you are on the water and you finish your session slightly damp (that’s where the fun is!) we do have towel dryrobes for you to change underneath.

-Yes, we offer high quality wetsuit trousers and wind proof jacket combos on chilly days.
+We offer high quality wetsuit trousers, and wind proof jacket combos on chilly days.
 If you catch the cold easily you may want to wear one but for most of the summer they’re optional.
 Buoyancy aids and rash vests are mandatory.

 We provide high-quality buoyancy aids for paddleboarding, kayaking, raft building and canoeing.
 Your safety is our number one priority and we want you to feel comfortable and confident at all times.